microsoft/vscode-python-devicesimulator/docs/developers-setup.md

   - Run the command in a console : `pip install pywin32`

+- Python-Socketio

+  - Run the command in a console : `pip install python-socketio`

 - VS Code

 - Python extension for VS Code (download from VS Code market place)